PayPal Pay in 3 now available.

 Does home heating oil go bad or evaporate and how long does it last?

-Home heating oil should last between 18 and 24 months, meaning any kerosene oil that’s left in your tank at the end of winter and should be fine to use when temperatures drop again later in the year.
+Home heating oil should last between 18 and 24 months, meaning any kerosene oil that’s left in your tank at the end of winter should be fine to use when temperatures drop again later in the year.
 Additionally, domestic heating oil is non-explosive and will only evaporate at temperatures exceeding 60°C.

 What is a domestic heating oil tank gauge and why do I need one?